History of Georgia Southern University

 The growing demand for online learning has brought online bachelor’s degrees in business, nursing, and information technology.
 Master’s programs are offered online in nursing, business, accounting, economics, computer science, coaching, kinesiology, and a broad choice of education fields.
 A doctoral program in nursing is also available.

-Georgia Southern’s athletics programs have a long and storied history, rich with tradition born of success.
+Georgia Southern’s athletics programs have a long and storied history, rich with tradition born of hard work and success.
 The University has not only produced conference and national champions, but has parlayed private support into significantly enhanced facilities — crucial to the recruitment and retention of top athletes.

 Intercollegiate athletic success — including six FCS (I-AA) National Championships in football — has had a powerfully positive effect on the University’s public persona and pride of faculty, staff and students.
 All sports compete at the NCAA’s highest level with football, formerly FCS, joining the FBS ranks in fall 2014.